FlexiNode/.github/profile/README.md

 - **Feedback**: Your feedback is invaluable!
 Feel free to open an issue for any feedback or suggestions.

 We are looking forward to unveiling what we've been working on and thank you for your ongoing support!

----

-This section creates a positive anticipation around your first release and encourages the community to actively get involved, whether through beta testing, providing feedback, or simply staying informed about the latest developments.

 <!--- ## Getting Started